 What is a website migration?
 Migrating a site refers to the process of moving or transferring an existing website to a new online location or platform.
 Any change that can impact your visibility and traffic is often referred to as a “migration.”
 There are various types of migrations that site owners and new designers need to be aware of, including:

-• Domain changes: Changing your website domain name to something completely new.
-This impacts site visibility and should be handled carefully.
-Merging multiple domains into one also falls under this category.
+Domain changes: Changing your website domain can impact site visibility and should be handled carefully.
+Merging multiple domains into one site also falls under this category.

 Essentially any transition that significantly alters the location, technology, or architecture of an existing site can be classified as a migration.
 The more changes, the more complicated the project becomes.